-Yes.
-As long as your bank allows it, you can have multiple SBA loans outstanding at the same time, but the total amount borrowed can’t exceed SBA program limits.
+Yes, as long as your bank allows it, you can have multiple SBA loans outstanding at the same time, but the total amount borrowed can’t exceed SBA program limits.
 To qualify for multiple SBA loans, your first loan must be in good standing, and you must have positive cash flow, strong credit, and sufficient collateral.
 This applies to SBA 7(a) and 504 loans.
 You cannot have more than one PPP loan.

 Sometimes, a single loan simply isn’t enough to reach your business’s goals.
 The borrowing power of multiple loans can amplify your business’s growth.
 Small business owners often apply for multiple SBA loans because these loans are affordable and have favorable repayment terms.